brandonwang1/WordHunt/README.txt

   is an appropriate use of the concept.
 Incorporate the feedback you got after submitting your proposal.

-  1. 2D arrays - the board state is modeled as a NxN array of Letters in the MouseHelper class, which is displayed to the user as a 2D grid of randomly generated chars (which is why it's an appropriate model).
+  1. 2D arrays - the board state is modeled as a NxN array of Letter objects (I need to store objects for GUI updates, rather than a primitive type) in the MouseHelper class, which is displayed to the user as a 2D grid of randomly generated chars (which is why it's an appropriate model).

   2. Collections - the current word that the user has dragged is stored as an ArrayList<Character> currentWord in the MouseHelper class.
 It stores the letters the user has moused over, in order.
-This is preferable to using a list since we don't know the size/length of the array the user will generate.
-ArrayList preserves amortized O(1) insertion so it's a better choice than LinkedList as well.
+This is preferable to using a list since we don't know the size/length of the array the user will generate and need to handle any size.
+   ArrayList preserves O(1) insertion so it's a better choice than LinkedList as well.
+In this case, we only need to store a char rather than the whole Letter object.

   3. File I/O - Used to load and save board states to a txt file.
 Each state consists of two lines.
 Line 1 has a name for the board, and line 2 contains the letters in the board compressed from a 2d array into a 1d array of length N^2.